linux4sam/egt/docs/src/eclipse.md

-﻿ @page eclipse Eclipse Development Environment Setup
+﻿@page eclipse Eclipse Development Environment Setup

+[TOC]

 Integration with Eclipse simplifies the compilation, remote execution and remote debugging of EGT applications using Buildroot.